EcmaTC53/spec/markup/main.md

 This Standard uses the term "Disposable Buffer" to mean an instance of a [Byte Buffer](#byte-buffer) with a `close` method which immediately releases the memory used by the backing buffer.
 After invoking `close`, the buffer shall behave as a detached buffer.

-> **NOTE**: The Disposable Buffer behavior is intended to be forward-compatible with the [Explicit Resource Management](https://github.com/tc39/proposal-explicit-resource-management) proposal.
-The Disposable Buffer's `close` method is an alias for the `[Symbol.dispose]` method specified by that proposal.
+A disposable buffer should have a `[Symbol.dispose]` property as an alias for `close` method to support ECMAScript's Explicit Resource Management.

 <a id="uuid"></a>